The Extras That Make a “Complete Meal”:

 - Boron – A mineral that can aid in the absorption of calcium, magnesium and phosphorus from foods.
 Boron may be helpful in cases of osteoarthritis, fracture healing and obesity.

-- Manganese – An essential trace mineral needed for vital enzyme reactions, healthy bone development and metabolism, joint health and assists in rebuilding cartilage.
+- Manganese – An essential trace mineral needed for vital enzyme reactions, healthy bone development and metabolism, joint health and can also assist in rebuilding cartilage.

 - Iron – As its primary function, iron binds with copper and protein to form haemoglobin, which carries oxygen in red blood cells.

-- Copper – Necessary for the formation of collagen, bone and connective tissue, the absorption of iron, development of red blood cells, the development of hair pigment (coat colour) and it acts as an antioxidant.
-Some breeds of dogs (Bedlington Terriers, Westies and Dobermans) are sensitive to excess copper so supplementation of products containing copper should be discussed with a vet.
+- Copper – Necessary for the formation of collagen, bone and connective tissue, the absorption of iron, development of red blood cells, the development of hair pigment (coat colour) and it also acts as an antioxidant.

 - Zinc – Very important for skin health, supports the immune system, helps fight viral infections, and is recommended for body odour – ‘if you stink, take zinc’.